ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 We have utilities in place for handling lines of text, but we are still missing the data structures and supporting functions for `doc`s and `section`s.
-Our definition of a `doc` is basically just an ordered sequence of `section`s, so our `doc` data structure only needs to act as a wrapper around a `section` array.
+Our definition of a `doc` is basically just an ordered sequence of `section`s, so the `doc` data structure only needs to act as a wrapper around a `section` array.

 ```c